aws-samples/aws-elemental-mediaconvert-tools/cloudwatch_metrics/README.md

 ## Amazon CloudWatch widgets for AWS Elemental MediaConvert

-This document goes over how to edit cloud the provided Cloudwatch widgets from the blog post [Creating dashboards and alarms for AWS Elemental MediaConvert using Amazon CloudWatch](https://aws.amazon.com/blogs/media/creating-dashboards-and-alarms-for-aws-elemental-mediaconvert-using-amazon-cloudwatch/).
+This document goes over how to edit  the provided Cloudwatch widgets from the blog post [Creating dashboards and alarms for AWS Elemental MediaConvert using Amazon CloudWatch](https://aws.amazon.com/blogs/media/creating-dashboards-and-alarms-for-aws-elemental-mediaconvert-using-amazon-cloudwatch/).

 ## Setup